Uterine Fibroid Treatment in Atlanta, GA

 Request an Appointment for Uterine Fibroid Treatment in Atlanta, GA

-Dr. Rita Sharma is a highly trained urogynecologist with extensive experience diagnosing and treating uterine fibroids.
+Dr. Rita Sharma is a board-certified urogynecologist with extensive experience diagnosing and treating uterine fibroids.
 She will take the time to fully evaluate your symptoms in order to determine the treatment option that is right for you.
 Call (770) 723-1545 to schedule an appointment at our urogynecology clinic in Atlanta today!